lexibank/powerma/README.md

-# Evolutionary Dynamics in the Dispersal of Sign Languages
+# CLDF dataset accompanying Power et al.'s "Evolutionary Dynamics in the Dispersal of Sign Languages" from 2020

 Cite the source dataset as

-> Power, Justin M.; Grimm, Guido; and List, Johann-Mattis (2019): Evolutionary dynamics in the dispersal of sign languages.
+> Power, Justin M.; Grimm, Guido; and List, Johann-Mattis (2020): Evolutionary dynamics in the dispersal of sign languages.
 Royal Society Open Science.
 DOI: 10.1098/rsos.191100

 This dataset is licensed under a GPL-3.0 license